God is faithful, by whom you were called into the fellowship of His Son, Jesus Christ our Lord (1 Corinthians 1:9).

 Fellowship produces joy.
 For the kingdom of God is not eating and drinking, but righteousness and peace and joy in the Holy Spirit (Romans 14:17).
 These things I have spoken to you, that My joy may remain in you, and that your joy may be full (John 15:11).
 You will show me the path of life; in your presence is fullness of joy; at your right hand pleasures forevermore (Psalm 16:11).
 Joy makes Christianity attractive.
 It brings with it evangelism.

 E.W.
-Kenyon says that fellowship in its fullness is the joy life with the throttle wide open on a downgrade.1
+Kenyon says that fellowship in its fullness is the joy life with the throttle wide open on a downgrade.*

 Fellowship produces strong faith.
-As we enter the dangerous time period before us that precedes the Second Coming of Christ, fellowship will be our anchor in the storm.
+As we enter the dangerous time period before us that precedes the tribulation, fellowship will be our anchor in the storm.
 We’ll know how to act in every circumstance.
 The Father will guide us through the turbulent waters and protect us as we dwell in the shadow of the Almighty!

 If you lack fervent joy, if the Word seems dry and lifeless, if you seem gullible to every new wind of doctrine blowing by, if it seems that your faith is weak, check up on your fellowship with the Father.
 He longs for you to share your heart life with Him.
 In tomorrow’s post, I’ll talk about how to find rich, deep fellowship with the Father.